Soliez/mac-utils/README.md

 A few of the tools in this repository are written in `python`.

-Most of the functionality offered by these scripts is implemented purely using standard library modules.
+Most of the functionality offered by these scripts is implemented using standard library modules.

 **Currently**, there is a total of (`1`) external dependencies that tools in this repo rely on.